Versmold: History

 In 1096 Versmold was first mentioned in a document, and is thus one of the oldest known settlements in the region.
 The name "-mold" alludes to "melle", "mal" a location of a court.

 Situated between the bishoprics Osnabrück and Münster, the possession of Versmold was disputed for a long time in the high Middle Ages.
 The population tried to protect themselves as well as they could.
 The St. Petri church was built as a "Wehrkirche" for defense.

-After 1277, when the counts of Ravensberg acquired possession of the region of Versmold, the situation changed.
+After 1277, the situation changed when the counts of Ravensberg acquired possession of the Versmold region.
 Versmold formed the westernmost town of the historic county of Ravensberg with its capital Bielefeld.
 After the War of the Jülich Succession in 1614 the county came to Brandenburg and later to Prussia.
 Within predominantly Catholic Westphalia, the county of Ravensberg became finally Protestant.
-In 1719, the King of Prussia Friedrich Wilhelm I granted city rights in order to raise more taxes through excises.
-As consequence linen merchants settled in the city, and Versmold developed as a local center for the linen and yarn-spinning, and in the later 19th century the production of sailing canvases became a worldwide export product.
+In 1719, the King of Prussia Friedrich Wilhelm I granted city rights to raise more taxes through excises.
+As consequence linen merchants settled in the city, and Versmold developed as a local center for linen and yarn-spinning, and in the later 19th century the production of sailing canvases became a worldwide export product.
 Linen weaving allowed the rural landless population to find an income.
 Their situation became dire when since the 1830s mechanical looms were introduced.
 The entrepreneur Conrad Wilhelm Delius (1807-1897) in Versmold was the one who built the first mechanized linen factory in Versmold.
-He received the brunt of anger of the disenfranchised landless "heuerlinge" in 1848, because machines took away their livelihood.
+He received the brunt of the anger of the disenfranchised landless "heuerlinge" in 1848, because machines took away their livelihood.

 Nevertheless, until the late nineteenth century the county remained poor and subsistence oriented.
 Between the 1650s and 1914, during the harvest season many young men who did not find any other source of income in the county looked for seasonal employment in the Netherlands.
 These men were commonly called 'Hollandgänger'.